 - (1) The General Committee shall issue to Field Trial societies the official lists of Panel Judges for Retrievers, Spaniels, Pointers and Setters and Breeds which Hunt, Point and Retrieve which will be subject to adoption annually by the General Committee. - (2) Before a Judge can be considered for addition to any panel he must be recommended by a Field Trial society which is approved to hold Open Stakes for the appropriate sub-group and for which he has judged within the previous three years.
 Before considering the addition of any candidate to a panel the Field Trials Sub-Committee will seek reports from all 'A' Panel judges with whom the candidate has judged during the last 5 calendar years and in the case of a candidate for the 'B' Panel for Retrievers or Spaniels from 1 January 2010 onwards, all 'B' Panel judges with whom the candidate has judged on or after that date and for a period not exceeding the last five calendar years.
 All reports to be received by the Kennel Club within 30 days of the date of the trial. - (3) Judging experience must include Stakes judged at Trials held by at least two different societies.
 Before being added to the Panel for Retrievers or Spaniels candidates for the B Panel must have handled a dog to win at least one Field Trial Stake for the appropriate sub-group and have considerable Field Trial experience.
-Before being added to the A Panel, candidates must have handled a dog to win at least one Open Stake or in the case of Retrievers, been placed 2nd in a 2-day Open Stake and, since being added to the B Panel, have substantially increased their Field Trial experience. - (4) Prospective Judges for Pointers and Setters should have some experience in judging both partridge/pheasant and grouse Trials before being added to any panel. - (5) Before a Judge can be added to a Panel he must have judged: - B Panel: over a minimum period of 3 calendar years, and a maximum period of 5 calendar years: Retrievers and Spaniels - a minimum of 6 Stakes with at least 5 different A Panel Judges.
-Pointers and Setters - a minimum of 4 Trials.
-HPRs - a minimum of 4 Stakes with at least 4 different
+Before being added to the A Panel, candidates must have handled a dog to win at least one Open Stake or in the case of Retrievers, been placed 2nd in a 2-day Open Stake and, since being added to the B Panel, have substantially increased their Field Trial experience. - (4) Prospective Judges for Pointers and Setters should have some experience in judging both partridge/pheasant and grouse Trials before being added to any panel. - (5) Before a Judge can be added to a Panel he must have judged: - B Panel: over a minimum period of 3 calendar years, and a maximum period of 5 calendar years: Retrievers and Spaniels - a minimum of 6 Stakes with at least date of appointment to the B Panel: